oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 The create script will verify that the PV and PVC was created, and will report failure if there was any error.
 However, it may be desirable to manually verify the PV and PVC, even if just to gain familiarity with the various Kubernetes objects that were created by the script.

-### YAML files created by the script

-The `create-pv-pvc.sh` script creates two yaml files and put them in the `/path/to/output-directory` directory.

-The following are the contents of the yaml files with the default inputs.
+### Generated yaml files with the default inputs

-Here is the content of the `weblogic-sample-pvc.yaml`.
+The content of the generated `weblogic-sample-pvc.yaml`:

 ```
 # Copyright 2018, Oracle Corporation and/or its affiliates.
 All rights reserved.